quicwg/qlog/draft-marx-qlog-main-schema.md

 TODO (see issue 6): "network" should have a way to indicate what RX and TX mean (is current way enough? maybe identify endpoints by ID or 4-tuple etc.)

+TODO: maybe mention what tools should do with "unknown"?

 ### Title and Description